thanosa75/FanControlESP/README.md

 The measurements are surrounded by a respective <div> so they can be harvested if necessary.

+### Notes
+1. A 5V Relay "ideally" wants 5V but can be switched with a 3V3 input.
+The major snafu here is that you cannot provide 5V power (VCC) and then switch (IN) via a 3V3 rail.
+It will never switch.
+You need to use *same VCC and IN* to be able to make it work.
+In this project, the relay is switched with a 3V3 VCC and IN.
+2. Spend a lot of time powering with a 5V current via the VIN (regulated IN).
+Apparently this is not working correctly on the voltages/amp supplied; the VU (USB 5V in) works like a charm.
+Noted ;)

 ## Future work
 Add a button to control FAN state manually via the web page.